Scientific name: Ficus Lyrata

 Enormous leaves shaped like violins make Fiddle Leaf Fig a dramatic accent.

 In its native habitat, this fig tree from the Moraceae family will reach 12 m tall.
 Fortunately, it grows very slowly and stays much shorter when grown indoors.
-Its bold, prominently veined leaves grow to 30 cm long and 15 cm wide with wavy edges.
+Its bold, prominently veined leaves grow to 30 cm long and 15cm wide with wavy edges.
 Keep the naturally glossy leaves clean by wiping them often with a damp cloth.
-This tropical native also loves to be misted.
+Read up more on 5 Fiddle Leaf Facts here.

 Although a bit fussy, fig plants make long-lived and beautiful indoor trees.
 Give your plant what it wants and you'll enjoy your Fiddle Leaf Fig for many years.